silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/view-a-secret-in-the-cerby-browser-extension.md

 ---
-description: This article describes how to view the secrets you have added or were granted shared access to in Cerby.
+description: "This article describes how to view the secrets you have added or were granted shared access to in Cerby."
 intercom_id: 11511270
 ---